jaimejim/aiocoap-pubsub-broker/README.md

 <ps/e99889>; rt=core.ps.conf
 ```

-## Publish and subscribe operations
+## Publish and subscribe on topic-data

+As we mentioned above, *topic* and *topic-data* are different resources, topic is to configure the topic behaviour and topic-data is to perform the publish and subscribe operations.

-Publishers use PUT to send data to a topic-data resource.
+Publishers use PUT to send data to a topic-data resource which is part of a topic.
 Subscribers use GET with Observe set to 0 to receive updates.
 A topic-data resource is created only after initial data is published.
 Before that, GET requests return 4.04 (Not Found).
-URIs for topic resources are broker-generated.
+In this implementation URIs for topic resources are broker-generated, but they could also be hosted elsewhere.

 ![arch](./arch.svg)

 ### Publish

 A CoAP client can act as publisher by sending a CoAP PUT to a topic-data resource.
-This initializes the resource into [FULLY CREATED](https://www.ietf.org/archive/id/draft-ietf-core-coap-pubsub-12.html#name-topic-lifecycle-2) state:

 ```sh
 poetry run python3 client.py -m PUT coap://127.0.0.1:5683/ps/data/08dd75d --payload '{